 QR code: another increasingly popular way to promote your online survey is via a Quick Response Code (QR), which is an extremely versatile approach, as this can allow a survey link to be distributed via the web or print.
-So, you could potentially promote your survey via a QR code across a range of different- ways from a link embedded on a set of tablets during a corporate event, to a link embedded on physical marketing or merchandising materials.
+So, you could potentially promote your survey via a QR code across a range of different- ways from a link embedded on a set of tablets during a corporate event or conference, to a link embedded on physical marketing or merchandising materials.

 Offline: there will always be times where due to circumstances beyond your control you won’t be able to access the internet, so on such occasions having an effective alternative like the offline survey is essential.
 It’s a capability we can offer our own customers, who can load an offline survey to a smartphone or tablet, capture relevant data in the field and then download these responses automatically as soon as a connection is re-established.

 How to find survey participants

 Depending on your research and the type of study you’re looking to carry out there are a number of things you can do to recruit participants for an online survey: